GiorgioDeAngelis/smart-ar-viewer/readme.txt

 ✅ **Shadow Control:-** Adjustable shadow intensity from 0 to 10 for realistic lighting effects.
 ✅ **Model Scale:-** Control model size with adjustable scale from 0 to 100%.
 ✅ **Web Model Scale:-** Independent scale control for web view (0-200%, default 50 = 100% original size).
+✅ **Local Models:-** Select models directly from the ar-models folder in the plugin directory.
 ✅ **Light & Environment:-** Adjust lighting and environmental elements to make your 3D model bloom in real time.

 == Get SMART AR VIEWER for Elementor ==